Telemedicine Physician Jobs in Nebraska

 Work-from-home physicians: As a telehealth doctor, you must adhere to the same standard of care as you would if you saw patients in person.
 One of the biggest differences is in how remote physicians conduct visits with patients.
-When practicing virtual care, you’ll likely utilize technology to complete synchronous (video) and asynchronous (chat) consults.
+When practicing virtual care, you’ll likely utilize technology to complete synchronous (video or phone) and asynchronous (chat) consults.
 Note that telehealth doctors can only serve patients physically located in the state where they are licensed.

 Additional training: The standard of patient care is the same whether you practice telemedicine or in-person care, and there is no state-mandated training specific to remote care.
-However, telehealth companies typically provide training for clinicians to become familiar with relevant technology and platforms.
+However, telehealth companies typically provide onboarding for clinicians to become familiar with relevant technology and platforms.
 This often also includes best practices for good webside manner.

 Necessary documentation: When applying for telemedicine roles, make sure to update your resume and have appropriate documentation handy that confirms your education and credentials.

 Virtual care companies often post roles they’re hiring for on sites like Indeed, ZipRecruiter, Glassdoor, and LinkedIn.
 These job posting sites are an excellent place to start looking for remote physician opportunities.
 Wheel matches doctors with telehealth roles and has a variety of opportunities available for MDs and DOs in Nebraska.
 Check out this article for tips on how to evaluate telehealth job opportunities in primary care.

 Wheel is the simplest and most flexible way to access multiple telehealth companies with one platform.
 We empower physicians like you to build your practice around your schedule and your life.
 Here, working in virtual care is easy.

 Join the team today!